syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Backstage.md

 ![WindowsForms Ribbon menu customization 2019](BackStage_Images/WindowsForms-Menu-2019.jpg)

-The appearance of the menu button can be customized in Office2016 and Office2013 themes the below-listed properties,
+The appearance of the menu button can be customized in Office2016 and Office2013 themes by using the below listed properties,

 *  FileMenuForeColor
 *  FileMenuHoverForeColor